 All data about the SoM is captured in the Vision FPGA SoM GitHub repo and will be updated over time with sample code, Colab notebooks, etc.

-The devices will be manufactured/tested by tinyVision.ai Inc. and bulk shipped to Crowd Supply from where they will be shipped to the backers.
+The devices are manufactured and tested by tinyVision.ai Inc. at their SMT partner, Emcraft Systems and bulk shipped to Crowd Supply from where they are shipped to backers.
 For more information, you can refer to this useful guide to ordering, paying, and shipping.